 Nationwide and in general (with exceptions), this sort of activity is not considered to be criminal.
 I would like to discuss how such an activity could be described as criminal.
 Many people would describe what they’re doing as something good and something in the interests of the community.
 What they are doing is reducing the population of feral cats in an humane manner.
 Many people would consider that to be good behaviour.
 Good behaviour cannot be criminal behaviour.
 Criminal behaviour must have an element of immorality and badness about it.
 Criminality is essentially bad.

 In this instance, although I see the potential nuisance element of what they’re doing (attracting nuisance wildlife), their activities in dealing with feral cats in an humane way cannot, by any stretch of the imagination, be considered to be conclusively bad to the point of criminality.
 Some people will dislike it while others will praise the couple.
-But overall you would not achieve consensus in the community that their activities with respect to feeding feral cats are bad requiring punushment.
-It does not add up.
+But overall you would not achieve consensus in the community that their activities with respect to feeding feral cats are bad requiring punishment.
+That would be wrong.

 Mr and Mrs Jones’s daughter, Kate Roggenbaum, said that she has heard from people all over the country remarking that they have never heard anything like it.
 One person even thought that it was fake news.
 She makes the point that I’m making: